Home > Design & Decor > Decorating Tips > Explore Our Color of the Month Inspiration and How to Style It

 What’s Next?

-Tune in at the end of November to see what we have predicted for December’s Color of the Month, as well as style inspiration and more home decor tips to get your space ready for a season.
+Tune in at the end of February to see what we have predicted for the March 2026 Color of the Month, as well as style inspiration and more home decor tips to get your space ready for spring.

 Every 2026 Color of the Year We Know So Far and How to Style Them